jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< terminology >>`

-- The terms prolog and epilog, prologous and epilogous
+- The terms prolog and epilog.
 - The term executor and execution

 `<< details >>`